naman1110/ReRanker/README.md

 You pass to `model.predict` a list of sentence **pairs**.
 Note, Cross-Encoder do not work on individual sentence, you have to pass sentence pairs.

-As model name, you can pass any model or path that is compatible with Huggingface [AutoModel](https://huggingface.co/transformers/model_doc/auto.html) class

-For a full example, to score a query with all possible sentences in a corpus see [cross-encoder_usage.py](cross-encoder_usage.py).